Chunp2/SDC_term1_proj2/README.md

 ![alt text][image4]

 These images has sizes other than 32 x 32, so they were resized from their sizes to 32 x 32.

+Classifying difficulty
+* Label #33: The valid image sign board being brighter than the original image can be a factor of misclassification.
+* Label #18: The background color of the image is reddish
+* Label #12: The right side of the image is too dark compared to the left side.
+It also has another round shaped with red color edge sign board on the bottom, which can confuse the network with other round shaped sign boards.
+* Label #25: Low resolution of the image shows the road worker symbol unclear.
+* Label #35: The image is a little dark and the tree branches, which can be a noise, block covers part of the sign board image.
+* Label #7: The image is too dark.

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).